rachelandrew/css-books/README.md

 css-books
 =========

 Example files for building CSS books.
-Used in my presentation "CSS and Ebooks".
-Resources and more information about CSS and creating ebooks in a variety of formats can be found on the page for that presentation at http://rachelandrew.co.uk/presentations/css-books.
+I use these as my starting point and reference them in my presentation [CSS and Ebooks](http://rachelandrew.co.uk/presentations/css-books) and Net Magazine tutorial.
+Resources and more information about CSS and creating ebooks in a variety of formats can be found on my site [Book Toolkit](http://booktoolkit.com).

 ## Using these files